Skip to content

 How to Choose the Right Wood for Your Pizza Oven

 When it comes to creating the perfect pizza, many factors come into play, the dough, the toppings, the sauce.
-However, one often overlooked, and very important element is the type of wood you use in your pizza oven.
+However, one often overlooked, and very important element is the type of wood for your pizza oven.
 Choosing the right wood can significantly impact the flavour, cooking time, and overall quality of your pizza.

 Close up view of a cooking pizza inside an alfa classico 2 pizza oven